trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis/index.md

 There you will find a Dockerfile that generated HTML reports shown above.
 {{< /hint >}}

 ## Validation of tests (mutation testing)

-Who tests tests?
+Who tests the tests?
 What if tests miss an important branch?
 What if your critical test has a bug that makes it pass incorrectly?
 We recommend using mutation testing to validate your tests.

 ### Gaps in test coverage